-Christable Semondile, right, interim director of the Bristol Myers Squibb Foundation in Africa, chats with Dr. Kabelo Mputsoe, a clinical and radiation oncologist at a Baylor College of Medicine/Bristol Myers Squibb Children’s Clinical Centre of Excellence, during a recent trip to Africa.
+Christable Semondile, right, senior director of the Bristol Myers Squibb Foundation in Africa, chats with Dr. Kabelo Mputsoe, a clinical and radiation oncologist at a Baylor College of Medicine/Bristol Myers Squibb Children’s Clinical Centre of Excellence, during a recent trip to Africa.

 News & Perspectives